Click here to get your books in front of millions of readers. Then follow these steps:

 Apple's bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month the requirements for being paid have been met.

 As of February 1, 2019, all payments into bank accounts in New Zealand and Australia will be wire transfers.

-The term "ACH" (Automated Clearing House) payments is used in reference to low value payments.
-You can view the payment method used for a particular payment to you on the Payment Page in Payments and Financial Reports.
+The term ACH (Automated Clearing House) payment is used in reference to low-value payments.
+You can view the method used for a particular payment on the Payment Page in Payments and Financial Reports.